joinpursuit/8-0-technical-curriculum/03-react/intro-to-react/lesson-notes/readme.md

 ## Getting Started

-This lesson will help you build a very simple app that will demonstrate fundamental syntax, organization and conventions of a Create React App.
+This lesson will help you build a simple app demonstrating Create React App's fundamental syntax, organization, and conventions.

 The final app will look similar to this:

 ![In class build](../assets/class-build.png)

-There are several ways to [create an application with React or to add React to a current project](https://reactjs.org/docs/getting-started.html).
-We'll use `Create-React-App`, which is a feature rich application that has the following features:
+There are several ways to [create an application with React or add React to a current project](https://reactjs.org/docs/getting-started.html).
+We'll use `Create-React-App`, which is a feature-rich application that has the following features:

 - Automatic browser reloading when you make a change and other pre-configurations that make using it very easy
 - Helpful error messages